expz/linux-profile/README.md

 Includes:

-* vim with a few vundle plugins and conservative config
+* vim with a conservative config and a few vundle plugins (many more can be uncommented in .vimrc)
 * bashrc with a few functions, e.g., for making passwords and encrypting
-* user bin directory with a few scripts, e.g., for ftp
+* user bin directory with a few scripts, *especially an ftp transfer script `ftpcmd`*

 To install: